twitter/pelikan/_talks/craft-2016.md

       <p>
       People do not take their fanciest china to a picnic.
 Most scenarios do not warrant "better".
 Instead, before we try to make things better, "good" has to happen first.
-History does not wait for the perfect preson or occasion to be created.
+History does not wait for the perfect person or occasion to be created.
       </p>
     </div>